tyler-l-thompson/SailCam/README.md

 The SailCam is an attempt to put an entirly self sufficent camera on a sail boat.
 The camera mounts to the stern rail of the boat and does not require an external power source.
 It powers itself entirely from solar energy and a battery pack.

 The current design sacrifices elegance for modularity and brute force functionality.
-It is divided into components that can be indevidually detached and redesigned if needed.
+It is divided into components that can be individually detached and redesigned if needed.
 This allows for design iteration over a testing period.
-A new design will be created after core funtionality is refined.
+A new design will be created after core functionality is refined.

 # Video Results